BB20101997/ChatBasis/README.md

 ChatBasis
 =========

-The base of the Chat Clinet and Server
+The base of the Chat Client and Server